jerome-doering/db-benchmark/README.md

 - **All benchmark executions are single threaded!**

 # Accuracy
 Especially with smaller databases there is the risk that the same record is being fetched multiple times due to the randomness of the records to be fetched.
-This could lead to a utilising the DB which then affects the times.
-However, having 1 minute of testing, I hope that this evens out.
+This could lead to a utilising the DB-cache which then affects the times.
+However, having 1 minute of testing, I hope that this evens out.\
+Note1: Inserting (setup) is done in a multi-threaded way but the actual benchmark is not. \
+Note2: The docker images are the default images (no setting/connection tuning)

 # Usage
 - `./gradlew jmh` to run the suite